IEMod/IEMod.pw/README.md

 It's best to throw `IEModException`, because you'll be able to find the exception in the log later, and it narrows down the place where it was thrown.
 Also, `IEDebug.Exception` creates a new `IEModException` and also logs it to the IE mod log, which is handy.

+You can use `UnityPrinter` to partially dump unity objects to file, including their Components and children.
+This is extremely helpful, especially when working with UI.

 *More to come later*

 ## Modding Intro
 *Here I'll talk about how modding unity games works in general (what I've managed to figure out, anyway), and Pillars of Eternity in particular.*